alprslnorgnl/Law-of-Large-Numbers-on-Forex/README.md

 ## What have we used in this Study?

 -- To obtain the data in the values.csv file, the equal.mq4 expert, which I wrote using MQL4, the programming language written for the Metatrader4 platform, was used.
+-- We used the python libraries pandas and matplotlib to visualize the data in the .csv file.